 - Medications to control diarrhea and/or vomiting.

-Severe cases will require intravenous administration of concentrated potassium until the cat has become stabilised and potassium levels return to normal, it then may be switched to oral potassium.
-This treatment does not come without its risks however and careful monitoring of serum potassium levels will be necessary.
+Intravenous administration of concentrated potassium for severely affected cats until stabilised, then switch to oral potassium.
+This treatment does not come without its risks however and it is important that potassium levels are closely monitored.

-Most cats who are treated will make a full recovery.
-An improvement should be seen between 1-3 days after administration of potassium.
+Most cats who receive treatment will make a full recovery.
+An improvement should be seen 1-3 days after administration of potassium.

 Cats with chronic kidney disease will need ongoing treatment to manage the disease.
 While there is no cure for chronic kidney disease, it is possible to slow down its progression.